sjstretton/screwed/01-APerfectStorm.md

   pdf_document: default
   html_document: default
 ---
-# CHAPTER 1: FACING A PERFECT STORM.
+# CHAPTER 1: INTRODUCTION

+# 1.1 Facing A Perfect Storm

 The film 'A Perfect Storm' describes the true story of a fishing trawler facing an epic storm.